dfedorov1988/SE_solution_CI_2Dpot/README.md

 The main goal of the project is to prove that the electron density at the conical intersection doesn't have to be 0 in both diabatic and adiabatic representations.
 The introduction to this problem can be found in:
 G. Meek and B. Levine J. Chem.
 Phys.
 144, 184109 (2016).
+# Citations
+The paper based on this work is currently under review in the Journal of Chemical Physics, citation will be added as soon as it is available.
 # Features
 Solves Schrodinger equation around conical intersection using the direct Hamiltonian diagonalization, basis set is represented by Bessel functions to take advantage of the radial symmetry of the system.